LaunchAcademy/disney-forms-with-cypress/disney-forms-with-cypress.md

 ## Clinic for NodeJS Week 2: Express

-### TDD Posting Forms
+### TDD Posting Forms Goals

-### Goals

-- Write happy-path and sad-path cypress tests for the user story below:
+- Use TDD to satisfy the cypress tests for the happy-path and sad-path of the user story below:

 ```no-highlight
 User Story